CyleAR/idoly-musics/README.md

 <a href="https://idolypride.cyle.me">idolypride.cyle.me</a>
 </h3>

-**IDOLY MUSICS** is a unoffical web project that organizes and visualizes music data from the project **IDOLY PRIDE**, providing a user-friendly interface for exploring IDOLY PRIDE's music collection.
+**IDOLY MUSICS** is a fan-operated web project that organizes and visualizes music data from the **IDOLY PRIDE** project, offering a user-friendly interface for exploring IDOLY PRIDE's music collection.

 ---